 Otherwise (that is, if the run object was not produced by a converter, or if there were no per-run files for this result), then if conversionProvenance is present, its value SHALL be an empty array.

-If conversionSources is absent, it SHALL default to an empty array.

 Per-run files are handled by the conversion.analysisToolLogFiles property (§3.21.4).

 NOTE: This property is intended to be useful to developers of converters, to help them debug the conversion from the analysis tool’s native output format to the SARIF format.